 If you will have finished school when you apply, read about post-qualification applications.

 BMAT (Pre-interview Admissions Assessment)

+- Medicine applicants must be registered to take the BMAT.
+Ideally be registered by 1 October.
+Please read how to register on the BMAT website.
 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Medicine applicants applying in 2019 sit the BMAT on 30 October 2019.
+- Medicine applicants sit the BMAT in early November.